00spoiler00/documentation/content/general/marc-boada/brainwave-bonanza.md

 ## Culture and team

 - Should we enforce GPT in the team?
 You have to be trained to it!
+Make it a culture.
+  (Its like googling properly, a technique)

 ## Other general RAW concepts or improvements